This quick and easy chicken and mushroom stroganoff recipe can be whipped up in just 30 minutes, making it perfect for busy weeknights.

 ✔️ Why should you try it?

-- Chicken - 3 chicken breasts cut into bitesize pieces.
+Chicken - 3 chicken breasts cut into bite-size pieces.
+You can also use leftover roast chicken instead.

-- Garlic - 2 cloves of garlic, chopped finely.
+Garlic - 2 cloves of garlic, peeled and chopped finely.

-- Smoked Paprika - the addition of smoked paprika really helps pep up the flavour.
+Smoked Paprika - the addition of smoked paprika really helps boost the flavour.

-- Creme Fraiche - half-fat creme fraiche was used instead of the traditional soured cream.
+Creme Fraiche - creme fraiche was used instead of the traditional soured cream to achieve the creamy smooth sauce.

-- Thickening Granules - useful if you need to thicken the sauce slightly at the end of cooking.
-Alternatively use a cornflour and water paste and whisk it in.
+Thickening Granules - useful if you need to thicken the sauce at the end of cooking.
+Alternatively, use a cornflour and water paste and whisk it in.

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

-One: In a large pan fry the onion and garlic until soft (about 4 minutes).
+One: In a large frying pan or shallow casserole, fry the onion and garlic until soft (about 4 minutes).

-Three: Now its time to stir in the tomato puree, stock, smoked paprika, dried italian herbs and mustard.
+Three: Add the tomato puree, chicken stock, smoked paprika, dried Italian herbs and mustard.
 Simmer for 10 minutes on a medium heat.

-Four: Stir through the crème fraiche, seasoning and warm through.
-If the sauce needs thickening up use 2 tablespoons of thickening granules.
-Alternatively use a cornflour and water paste and whisk in.
-Serve with chopped parsley and more paprika.
+Four: Stir through the crème fraiche (and leftover roast chicken if using), season with salt and pepper, and garnish with chopped parsley.
+If the sauce needs thickening, sprinkle in 2 tablespoons of thickening granules.
+Alternatively, use a cornflour and water paste and whisk it into the pan.
+Serve with more paprika.

 🍴 Serving suggestions